iotaledger/IOTA-2.0-Research-Specifications/2-3 Value Tangle Protocol.md

 * `correctionCheckTime` the time till the correction check
 * `theta` confidence level of grade 3 finality for messages.
 * `T` time for grade 4 finality
 * `snapShotTimeValue` Age of a transaction when snapshotted.
-Require `snapShotTimeValue>DeltaValue+w+2D` This parameter is similar to `snapShotTime` on the message tangle, although this parameter is global: it must be the same for all nodes.
+Require `snapSshotTimeValue>DeltaValue+w+2D` This parameter is similar to `snapShotTime` on the message tangle, alathough this parameter is global: it must be the same for all nodes.

 The following are lists.